• arrow What are the size limits and PDF format restrictions on PDF files I can upload?

 • arrow How much does the service cost?

 • There is a free service for trial usage plus a range of subscription service levels for public and private hosting of securely converted PDFs.
-Please Contact us for more details
+Please see the Pricing page and Contact us for more details

 • arrow If I take out a subscription what happens if I want to cancel or suspend my subscription?